omicscodeathon/cancerag/README.md

 - Integration of AI-driven approaches to enhance **predictive accuracy** and **drug discovery efficiency**, incorporating deep learning models for structure-based activity predictions.
 - Collaboration with clinical researchers to fast-track promising drug candidates toward preclinical trials.

-This README serves as a comprehensive guide to the project, detailing its objectives, methodology, and anticipated impact on cancer therapeutics and beyond.